happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 have a [HackerNews][hn]-like forum, so that people can come, see, and talk.
 People introduced things like [phpBB][bb], well, it is far from what I wanted quite frankly, since it has a lot of feathers I don't love or need.
-Hey, I am a coder, so I do not mind learning a whole new frame work to do the code from scratch.
+Hey, I am a coder, so I do not mind learning a whole new [framework][fw] to do the code from scratch.

 ## So why Ruby on Rails, not other framework like [Django][dj] or java?